Filter-Bubble/Mobile-Network-Tracking-Review/WhitePaper.md

 ### Browser Based with Mobile Sync

 Desktop browser plugins can be used to track browsing history (possible for both Chrome and Firefox).
-Using Google Sync, or other types of synchronisation, the mobile history can be exported to Desktop.
+Using some type of synchronisation (Google Sync or Firefox Sync), the mobile history can be exported to Desktop.

 In-app browsing history needs to be included.
 This can be a problem:
  - [Include in-app browsing history in Chrome sync](https://android.stackexchange.com/questions/201204/include-in-app-browsing-history-in-chrome-sync)

 A solutions would be to switch off in-app browsing globally.
-This, too, can be a problem:
+This can be a problem for Google Chrome:
  - [Disable all in-app browsing while keeping Chrome as default browser](https://android.stackexchange.com/questions/201150/disable-all-in-app-browsing-while-keeping-chrome-as-default-browser)
+It is not a problem for Firefox.
+Uninstalling Chrome will disable all in-app browsing and Firefox Sync can be used to track mobile browsing activity via desktop.

 Then, in-app browsing needs to be switched off for each app (Facebook: turn off in-app browsing => request browser history > possible in full FB app, not in FBlite > what happens after update? > disable automatic updates? > FB also has a Download your information option which includes advertisers_you've_interacted_with).
 This, again, can be a problem:
  - [Disable in-app browsing on the Facebook Lite app](https://android.stackexchange.com/questions/201210/how-can-in-app-browsing-be-disabled-on-the-facebook-lite-app)